-hereby authorize my Employer to deduct from nsurance amounts indicated above.
-I understa annual salary change.
+nsurance amounts indicated above.
+I understand that the deduction amount will change as my age and innual salary change.

 Signature Date signed

-K
+X

-5 - STATEMENT BY EMPLOYER'S REPRESENTATIVE
+5 - STATEMENT BY EMPLOYER'S REPRESI ENTATIVE

 certify that I believe the statements made herein are true and accurate, as disclosed by the records of his office, and the Social Security Number and Annual Salary are correct as entered.

 Employer's representative Title Date signed

-X .
+X